SaraSchaal/Cod-Bioinformatics/notebook/20200507_QualityTrimmingNotes.md

 ### Order of files to run on cluster
 1) create submission files
 2) loop through submission files and submit to cluster

+## 20201104 Reran FastP on all genomes to not include the disable adapter trimming flag based on Jon P advice